silvinor/www/_posts/2026-07-19-semaglutide-and-autism.md

 But people do stop.
 They stop because of cost, because of side effects, because of supply, because they moved, because they thought they were finished.
 And here is what I had assumed and was wrong about: I expected to find an established practice of psychological support for coming off these drugs, so that I could ask why autistic people were being left out of it.
 There is no such established practice.
 A 2025 review states plainly that behavioural support is not currently standard when these drugs are prescribed at all, and that what happens psychologically after people stop is poorly understood.[^16]

-Now think about what stopping actually involves, in terms of the sense this essay is about.
+Now think about what stopping actually involves, in terms of the sense this proposal is about.

 For a year or two, the drug has been managing your hunger signal for you.
 Then it stops, and the signal is handed back.
 For anyone, that is a strange experience - hunger arriving with a force it had not had for a long time, and the mental noise around food returning after a period of quiet.
 For someone whose interoception was already unreliable before the drug, the handover is stranger still.
 You are being given back a signal you never read well, after a long period of not having to read it at all, and you are being asked to manage it without anyone having told you what to expect.